richardyoungdev/richardyoungdev/README.md

 Hey, I'm Richard!

-I'm a software engineer with experiences in NLP, healthcare, and the military.
+I'm a software engineer with experiences in NLP, healthcare, military, and e-commerce.

 I enjoy solving problems.
 When I could not access ChatGPT because it was too busy serving a zillion users, I created my own ChatGPT!
 Check it out here--> https://chatgptmessenger-steel.vercel.app/